simeononsecurity/simeononsecurity.ch/content/articles/networking-over-long-distances_-understanding-cabling-types/index.en.md

 ### The Role of Ethernet Cables in Long-Distance Networking

 Ethernet cables play a crucial role in enabling long-distance networking.
 They provide reliable connectivity and facilitate the transmission of data over extended distances.
-With their high bandwidth capacity and low latency, Ethernet cables ensure efficient and seamless communication between devices in a network.
+With their high bandwidth capacity and low latency, Ethernet cables ensure efficient and smooth communication between devices in a network.

 Ethernet cables are designed to support various network speeds and can handle large volumes of data transmission.
 They are available in different categories, such as Cat5e, Cat6, and Cat6a, each offering different performance levels.
 Choosing the right type of Ethernet cable is essential to ensure optimal network performance.